jensmeindertsma/jensmeindertsma/README.md

 Welcome to my place on GitHub!

-- 🧑🏻‍💻 I recently completed a cybersecurity program at [ITvitae](https://itvitae.nl/) (December 2024), and I am now available for hire!
-Looking for a certified cyber security specialist?
+- 🧑🏻‍💻 I recently completed a cybersecurity program at [ITvitae](https://itvitae.nl/) (December 2024), and I am now looking for a job as a cyber security specialist!
+Hiring?
 Please do reach out!
 - ✅ `Linux+`-certified by CompTIA

 - 👨🏻‍🎓 Studying for: